rak1213/Match-Maker/README.md

 _"Words can't describe how unique your interests are... but coordinates can" - Sean Ashley, circa 2023_

-A flattened embedding space of names clustered based on their interests using the sentence-transformers
+The data file contains contains names and brief descriptions of interests from my classmates using which we will be creating a flattened embedding space of names clustered based on their interests using the sentence-transformers.

 1. all-MiniLM-L6-v2 model